Junny-Lee/algorithms_MERN_stack/sorting_mechanism.md

     - worst: O(nlogn)
     - best: O(nlogn)
     - average: O(nlogn)
+    # How it works:
+    Code Merge Sort: Merge sort has two parts.
+Main part does divide or breaks down and second part is merging/combining parts.
+At the time of combining, parts are combined together.

+    Divide: the first function named as mergeSort is actually a divide function. where an array is divided into two.

+    merge: this is just merging two sorted array.
+Just be careful this two array could be in different size

 #  QuickSort
 Quicksort works by recursively dividing the input into two smaller arrays around a pivot item: one half has items smaller than the pivot, the other has larger items.